BryanEgbert/zoom_launcher/README.md

 - Open `zoom_path.txt` and put your zoom.exe full path without spaces.
 - In zoom settings, go to `Audio` and checked `Automatically join audio by computer when joining a meeting` checkbox.
 ![Zoom audio settings](images/zoom_settings.jpg)
+- Make sure you're signed in to zoom.
 - If you connect zoom meetings through a link, make sure you checked the pop up message's checkbox so it will automatically connect you to the zoom meeting.
 - If you want to edit something, you can do that in the `save.txt` file.